containers/nri-plugins/devel/_sources/docs/deployment/helm/index.md.txt

         - node image: Azure Linux Container Host, Ubuntu 20.04

 While Ubuntu 20.04/22.04 was used across all three CSP environments, it's worth noting that node images are not limited to Ubuntu 20.04/22.04 only.
 The majority of widely recognized Linux distributions should be suitable for use.

+## Unstable Helm Charts

+Helm charts are also published from the main/development branch after each merge.
+These charts reference the latest development images tagged as `unstable` and are are stored alongside plugin images in the OCI image registry.

+### Discovering Unstable Helm Charts

+Unstable charts can be discovered using [skopeo](https://github.com/containers/skopeo).
+For instance, one can list the available charts for the balloons plugin using this skopeo command:
+`skopeo list-tags docker://ghcr.io/containers/nri-plugins/nri-resource-policy-balloons`

+### Using Unstable Helm Charts

+Once discovered, unstable Helm charts can be used like any other.
+For instance, to use the `$X.$Y-unstable` version of the chart to install the development version of the balloons plugin one can use this command:
+`helm install --devel -n kube-system test oci://ghcr.io/containers/nri-plugins/nri-resource-policy-balloons --version $X.$Y-unstable --set image.tag=unstable --set image.pullPolicy=Always`

 ```{toctree}
 ---